Skip to content

 For me, cycling from Berlin to Copenhagen was more than just a physical trip; it felt like a pilgrimage of self-discovery, strength, and a celebration of the simple pleasures of life.
 The many challenges I faced along the way, from the relentless rain on the first few days to the unexpected aches and pains, only toughened my will to cycle more and deepened my liking for everything that surrounded me.

 With each cycling day, new discoveries appeared.
-Sometimes it was the peacefulness of a lakeside town.
-Other times, it was the inspiring architecture of a historical church.
-Or even the unexpected camaraderie of fellow cyclists.
+Sometimes, it was the peacefulness of a lakeside town.
+Other times, it was the inspiring architecture of a historical church or even the unexpected camaraderie of fellow cyclists.

 And I can say without any doubt that this trip has kindled a passion for bikepacking that I know will stay with me for years.
 I’m already planning and looking forward to the next one!
 The open road and bike lanes, the freedom to explore at my own pace, and the sense of achievement that comes with defeating each kilometer are experiences I’ll treasure forever.